10 News: Sydney

-10 News Sydney is presented from TEN-10's Sydney studios at Pyrmont by Sandra Sully (Monday to Thursday) and either Lachlan Kennedy or Hugh Riminton (Friday) with sport presenter Tara Rushton and weather presenter Josh Holt.
+10 News Sydney is presented from TEN-10's Sydney studios at Pyrmont by Sandra Sully (Monday to Thursday) and Hugh Riminton (Friday) with sport presenter Tara Rushton and weather presenter Josh Holt.

 The Sydney edition is simulcast on 10 Northern NSW in Northern New South Wales and in Griffith via 10 Griffith, and across Southern New South Wales and the Australian Capital Territory via 10 Southern NSW and ACT.

-Between 1995 and 2005, the program was presented by Ron Wilson and Jessica Rowe, until Rowe moved to co-host Today on the Nine Network.
-She was replaced by then US correspondent Deborah Knight in 2006.
-Wilson moved to the networked Early News bulletin, after presenting his final 5pm Sydney program as main anchor on Friday 16 January 2009.
+Between 1995 and 2005, the bulletin was presented by Ron Wilson and Jessica Rowe, until Rowe moved to co-host Today on the Nine Network.
+She was replaced by former US correspondent Deborah Knight in 2006.
+Wilson moved to the national Early News bulletin, after presenting his final 5 pm Sydney bulletin as main anchor on Friday 16 January 2009.

 In October 2011, Sandra Sully replaced Deborah Knight following the axing of Ten Late News.
 Knight left the network to join the Nine Network as a Nine News presenter and Weekend Today as a news presenter.

 Bill Woods left the network on 30 November 2012 after his contract was not renewed as part of cost-cutting measures.
 Ron Wilson was also set to leave on the same day, however he stayed until 28 December that year as he presented his final bulletin for Ten News after being employed there for 34 years.
 He then moved back to radio in April 2013 as a newsreader and radio announcer for smoothfm.
 In February 2014, Hugh Riminton joined Sandra Sully as a co-anchor, but returned to reporting three years later when the bulletin returned to a solo-anchor format.

 In September 2020, studio production for the Sydney bulletin was merged with the Brisbane bulletin with opt-outs for local news, sport and weather alongside shared content; from 2 September 2024, the bulletins were separated and production of the Sydney bulletin resumed as a standalone edition, with the revived Brisbane bulletin returning to Mount Coot-tha.

-Fill-in presenters include Hugh Riminton, Ursula Heger, Lachlan Kennedy, Narelda Jacobs (news) and Amanda Hart (weather).
+Fill-in presenters include Hugh Riminton, Ursula Heger and Georgie Tunny (news), Chloe-Amanda Bailey (sport), Taylor Ryan and Sarah Navin (weather).